 2. Fill a medium-size planting pot with a mixture of two parts sand, two parts peat moss and one part perlite.
 Place the cut end of the Adenium cutting about 2 inches (5 cm) deep in the soil medium.
 Water the cutting immediately.

-3. Water the Adenium cutting every three days.
+3. Water the Adenium cuttings every three days.
 The cutting should take root in two to six weeks.
 Apply a liquid fertilizer every two weeks during the growing season.
 Add a slow-release fertilizer in early summer and early fall.
 Adenium should achieve its adult size within three years.

 - Back to genus Adenium